Vladyslav-Vakaliuk/CryptoInfoBot/README.md

 pip install -U pycoingecko
 pip install ethereum-gasprice
 ```
-4)To run this bot use:
+4. To run this bot use:
 ```
 python bot.py
 ```